aj-stein/iot-nets/iot-nets.md

 At time of writing, there are IoT baseline security requirements provided by several organisations:

 * ENISA's Baseline Security Recommendations for IoT in the context of Critical Information Infrastructures ({{ENISA-Baseline}})
+* ENISA's Baseline Security Recommendations for IoT ({{}})
 * ETSI's Cyber Security for Consumer Internet of Things: Baseline Requirements {{ETSI-Baseline}}
 * NIST's IoT Device Cybersecurity Capability Core Baseline {{NIST-Baseline}}

 # Requirement Mapping

 Requirements that pertain to hardware, procedure, and policy compliance are noted, but do not map to ietf and related technologies.
+NIST's requirements ({{NIST-Baseline}}) are very broad and already have mappings to ENISA baseline security recommendations.

 ## Hardware Security

+### Identity

+ENISA GP-PS-10: Establish and maintain asset management procedures and configuration controls for key network and information systems.
+NIST Device Identification: The IoT device can be uniquely identified logically and physically.

+These requirements are architectural requirements, however {{RFC4122}} can be used for identifiers.

 ### Hardware Immutable Root of Trust